Skip to content

 JavaScript API

-1. values: A new property that returns an array of numbers for multi-handle ranges.
+• values: A property that returns an array of values for all contained range inputs.

-2. setRangeValue(index, value): Sets the value for a specific handle, without the need for a string.
+• setRangeValue(index, value): Sets the value for a specific handle.

 Example usage: